vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 on the unprocessed gradients.

-Gradient accumulation is implemented in Optax as a optimiser wrapper, rather than another gradient transformation:
+Gradient accumulation is implemented in Optax as a optimiser wrapper, rather than as a gradient transformation:

 ```python
 grad_accum = 4
 optimiser = optax.MultiSteps(optax.adam(1e-2), grad_accum)
 ```

 The returned optimiser collects updates over the `optimiser.update` calls until `grad_accum` steps have occurred.
-In the intermediate steps, the returned updates will simply be a PyTree of zeros in the same shapes as `params`.
+In the intermediate steps, the returned updates will be a PyTree of zeros in the same shape as `params`, resulting in no update.
 Every `grad_accum` steps, the accumulated updates will be returned.

-`grad_accum` can also be a function, which gives us a way to vary the batch size during training, by adjusting the number of steps between parameter updates.
+`grad_accum` can also be a function, which gives us a way to vary the batch size during training via adjusting the number of steps between parameter updates.

 How about if we only want to train certain parameters?
 For example, when